 There are ways to get both tax liens and levies released.
 Contact a lawyer right away so your attorney can begin working to free you of this burden.

-Dealing with tax debt is overwhelming, and it may be tempting to ignore your back taxes and hope that it will all just go away.
+Dealing with tax liability is overwhelming, and it may be tempting to ignore your back taxes and hope that it will all just go away.
 It won’t.

 Get in touch with a tax lawyer at the W Tax Group today.
-Our firm offers free tax debt analyses, so you can see how we can help you before making a commitment.
-To get started, call our firm directly at 1-877-500-4930 or complete the contact form below.
+Our firm offers free tax case review and consultation, so you can see how we can help you before making a commitment.
+To get started, call us directly at 1-877-500-4930